Lukas-Netz/se-rwth.github.io/_pages/research/Semantics.md

 model.
 This approach has several advantages:

-1. Each element in the semantics can be an **executable implementation**, we just do not know, which of them will be the final implementation.
+1. Each element in the semantics can be an **executable implementation**, we just do not know which of them will be the final implementation.
 2. Given two models, the **semantics of composition** is defined as
 intersection: these are exactly the systems that implement both models.
 This approach is based on "loose semantics", where an implementation is allowed to do